00-Evan/00-Evan.github.io/_pages/shatteredpd.md

 ![](/assets/images/SHPD-Desc/decade-making.png){: .align-center}
 ![](/assets/images/SHPD-Desc/timeline.png){: .align-center .rounded-large}
-Shattered Pixel Dungeon is an open source game based on the source code of Pixel Dungeon by Watabou (first released in 2013).
+Shattered Pixel Dungeon is an open source game based on the source code of Pixel Dungeon by Watabou (first released in December 2012).
 It started in 2014 as a project to rebalance Pixel Dungeon but has steadily grown into its own game over the last 8 years!

 ### Features Include:
 - 4 Heroes, each with 2 subclasses, 3 endgame abilities, and over 25 talents.